LucasPlacentino/LiFePO-SoC-Estimation/Readme.md

 Select data file:
 ```

 Input a number between 0 and 7, it will then give the plot and results after the computation.

 ## Extended Kalman Filter (EKF) Approach
 We use an EKF algorithm to estimate the SoC by linearizing the non-linear state and measurement equations around the current estimate.
 This method involves computing Jacobians for both the state transition and the measurement model.

+We prefered the EKF over other types of algorithm like neural networks because it is more suitable for embedded systems and can be easily implemented in a BMS (incorporated in an FPGA or even an ASIC).
+The EKF is also more efficient and requires less computational resources compared to neural networks.

 ### Inspirations:
 Papers: